Chancellor's Award for Advancing Institutional Excellence and Equity

 Illustrations of demonstrated leadership in these areas may include:

 - Mentoring undergraduate or graduate students who are members of groups who are historically or currently underrepresented in their field and/or whose background and experiences contribute to campus diversity.

 - Engaging in innovative research that enhances our understanding of race, class, gender, culture and other identities affecting access and opportunity in our society.

-- Creating curriculum to enable the development of student intercultural competence to compete in today's global society.
+- Creating curriculum to enable the development of student intercultural competence, community and global engagement, antiracist practice, and/or social justice efforts.

 - Implementing effective strategies to address the barriers that have prevented full participation of students from historically or currently underrepresented groups in higher education and the professoriate.

 - Developing or partnering with academic preparation or academic support programs that enhance the educational opportunities of underserved populations.

 - Exceptional sustained committee or administrative service that has significantly enhanced policy or processes that advance the principles of equity, inclusion, belonging and justice on the UC Berkeley campus.

 - Crucial contributions to campus culture, practices, or programs that have had a demonstrable and important effect in helping the campus achieve its diversity, equity, inclusion, belonging and justice goals.

 - Establishing partnerships with business, industry and/or community that respond to mutual needs to foster diversity and equity in teaching, research, and public service.